DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Diffusion-based Explicit Caption Editing

 \textbf{Explicit Caption Editing.} Given an image $I$ and a reference caption (Ref-Cap) $\bm{x}^r=\{w_r^1, ..., w_r^n\}$ with $n$ words, ECE aims to predict a sequence of $m$ edit operations $E=\{e^1, ..., e^m\}$ to translate the Ref-Cap close to the ground-truth caption (GT-Cap) $\bm{x}_0=\{w^1_0, ..., w^k_0\}$ with $k$ words.

-\textbf{Edit Operations.} Normally, different ECE models may utilize different basic edit operations, and they mainly focus on the reservation (\eg, \texttt{KEEP}) and deletion (\eg, \texttt{DELETE}) of existing contents, and the insertion (\eg, \texttt{ADD}, \texttt{INSERT}) of new contents.
-Without loss of generality, in this paper, we utilize the four Levenshtein edit operations for both the noising and denoising process, including: 1) \texttt{KEEP}, the keep operation preserves the current word unchanged; 2) \texttt{DELETE}, the deletion operation removes the current word; 3) \texttt{INSERT}, the insertion operation adds a new word after the current word; 4) \texttt{REPLACE}, the replacement operation overwrites the current word with a new word.
+\textbf{Edit Operations.} Normally, different ECE models may utilize different edit operations.
+While early models mainly focus on the reservation (\eg, \texttt{KEEP}) and deletion (\eg, \texttt{DELETE}) of existing contents, and the insertion (\eg, \texttt{ADD}, \texttt{INSERT}) of new contents, subsequent works~\cite{mallinson2020felix,reid2022learning} have demonstrated that incorporating replacement can improve editing performance more efficiently.
+Acknowledging this established insight and without loss of generality, in this paper, we utilize the four Levenshtein edit operations\footnote{We are open to investigating other operations (\eg, \texttt{REORDER}) in the future.} for both the noising and denoising process, including: 1) \texttt{KEEP}, the keep operation preserves the current word unchanged; 2) \texttt{DELETE}, the deletion operation removes the current word; 3) \texttt{INSERT}, the insertion operation adds a new word after the current word; 4) \texttt{REPLACE}, the replacement operation overwrites the current word with a new word.

 \textbf{Discrete Diffusion Mechanism.} For diffusion models in the discrete state spaces for text generation, each word of sentence $\bm{x}_t$ is a discrete random variable with $K$ categories, where $K$ is the word vocabulary size.
 Denoting $\bm{x}_t$ as a stack of one-hot vectors, the noising process is written as: